 Applicants are expected to exercise their right of appeal – because the Planning Inspectorate is the appropriate body to determine the merits of an application.

-The Ombudsman cannot investigate a complaint about a decision which has been taken without maladministration.
-In these circumstances, he cannot question the merits of the decision.
+We cannot investigate a complaint about a decision which has been taken without maladministration.
+In these circumstances, we cannot question the merits of the decision.

 The consideration and determination of applications or claims to amend the definitive map and statement are sometimes drawn out due to the need for highway authorities to look at evidence obtained of the usage of a route under consideration.
 Rights of way officers are also under pressure due to the number and mileage of the pathways under their authority’s jurisdiction.

 Planning consent for a development that affects a right of way does not necessarily mean that the affected right of way will be extinguished or diverted.